amongusclub/TheOtherRoles-X/README.md

 <p align="center"><a href="https://github.com/fangkuaiclub/TheOtherRoles-X/releases/"><img src="https://badgen.net/github/release/fangkuaiclub/theotherroles-x"></a></p>

-This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+This mod is not affiliated with Among Us or Innersloth LLC, 和 the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.</p>
 <p align="center">
   To other mod devs: for usage of our code, please read and respect the <a href="#license">license</a></p>